Governance

 No.

-Feedback and Complaints
+Feedback & Complaints

 Tearfund Ireland is committed to maintaining the highest standard of professionalism throughout our work.
-We listen and respond to the views of the general public, our supporters, partners and beneficiaries so we can continue to improve.
+We listen and respond to the views of the public, our supporters, partners and project participants so we can continue to improve.
+We commit to resolving any queries or complaints as quickly as possible.

 If you have feedback